How to Donate on Giving Tuesday to Make an Impact

 1. Start your own charity fundraiser

-If you want to inspire your network to donate to a specific charity, you can band together with your family members and friends to start your own free certified charity fundraiser.
+If you want to inspire your network to donate to a specific charity, you can band together with your family members and friends to start your own certified charity fundraiser.
 All donations will be sent directly to the charity that you select when you start your fundraiser.
 This is a simple way to have a huge impact and raise money for a charity you love.

 2. Donate to an offbeat charity